 SoCalGas has numerous safety programs, plans, and procedures in place that address specified infrastructure or areas of company activity.
-The intent of this Gas Safety Plan is not to duplicate these existing safety program components, but to provide an overview that will encompass all the plans, programs, and policies, and affirm SoCalGas' commitment to safety and to advancing SMS.
+The intent of the Gas Safety Plan is to provide an overview that encompasses all the plans, programs, and policies, as well as affirm SoCalGas' commitment to safety and to advancing a comprehensive SMS framework.

-The Appendix to this Gas Safety Plan provides a listing of the safety program components discussed in the Plan.
+The Appendix provides a listing of the safety program components discussed in the Gas Safety Plan.